Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 Here's a list of the City officials and city departments that were contacted for help while 40+ tenants were being abused and harrased by a slumslord.

-All of these people know about the abuse and harasment we we're dealing with and did nothing, or could not doing anything, about it: <br />
+All of these people know about the abuse and harassment we we're dealing with and did nothing, or could not doing anything, about it: <br />

 <table style="font-size: .75em";>
   <thead>